- Medical Economics January-February 2026

 Revenue loss in primary care is often driven by everyday coding and documentation habits.
 These seven common mistakes can reduce legitimate reimbursement without physicians realizing it.

-Ensuring documentation reflects the true complexity and time involved in patient care helps practices be paid appropriately for the work they already do.
+Ensuring that documentation reflects the true complexity and time involved in patient care helps practices receive payment commensurate with the work they already do.

 Stay informed and empowered with Medical Economics enewsletter, delivering expert insights, financial strategies, practice management tips and technology trends — tailored for today’s physicians.